EmmaWong8/SYSC4001_A3_P1/README.md

 #### Quantum Handling
 The quantum is not decremented.
 Instead, we increment a counter (time_slice_used) and compare against the quantum value.
 This allows clean resets when the process is preempted or returns from I/O.

+#### EP() Helper
+EP() sorts the ready queue using a comparator where higher numeric priority (larger PID) appears earlier in the vector, while the true highest priority (smallest PID) ends up at the back.
+At first glance the comparator looks reversed, but this is intentional.
+Our scheduler always selects the next process from ready_queue.back().
+Thus, we reverse-sorting by (priority, arrival_time) and select from the back.
+This produces correct EP behavior: back() → smallest PID (highest priority)
+This design is consistent and correct as long as all schedulers select from the back, which our implementation does.

+Note:
+- We decided to make EP() a function because we were given FCFS() in the original.
+We do not use FCFS() but it still exists.
+- RR does not use the EP() helper function.
+Instead, most RR logic is implemented directly inside execute_one_ms().